jaxfry/Solace/JOURNAL.md

 # 1 July into 2 July - Picking Parts, CAD, and Research (past mid-might, 4 hours)
 I stayed up until at least 1am doing this.
 I'm tired.
 - I realized I knew very little about the audio world, but through research I figured out that your enclosure size maters when picking a speaker.
 As a result of this I had to ensure that it would still sound good in my case.
 I've decided on the PLS-P830985 as it's budget friendly and small enough to fit inside my project.
 I found a better alternitive, but it was $100, out of my budget.
-- On the cad design, I fixed some minor issues like some mis-alignments.
+- On the cad design, I fixed some minor issues like some misalignments.
 - Made progress on the BOM!
+# 2 July - Finalizing BOM and Research (3.5 hours)
+Today we went to a water park, so I had tons of time in the car and when I got home to work on the project.
+Displays and Pis are crazy expensive, good thing I already have the display!